astroumd/lmtoy/examples/lmtoy_reduce.md

 are combined in the gridding process.
 This is the current default.
 By setting this to 0 one can weigh each spectrum the same, so only the

-After the pipeline, if NEMO is present, it also computed a "wt2" and "wt3" map.
+After the pipeline, if NEMO is present, it also computes a mem"wt2" and "wt3" map.

 # Advanced concepts:   Combining maps from different OBSNUM